Taming identical particles for discerning the genuine non-locality: Description of identical particles with symmetric/exterior algebra (SEA) and the local inner product

 \subsection{The symmetrized partial trace of identical particles in SEA}

-One of important theoretical contributions of NSA to the entanglement of identical particles is to suggest a concrete computational method to obtain the reduced density matrix of identical particle states~\cite{franco2016quantum,franco2018indistinguishability,compagno2018dealing}.
-In NSA, the partial trace over a subsystem $X_A$ of a state $\r = \sum_{k}p_k|\P_k\>\<\P_k|$ ($\sum_k p_k=1$) is defined with a complete basis $\{|\Phi^a_q\>\}_q$ of $X_a$ and the corresponding identity matrix $\bI_{X_a} = \sum_q|\Phi^a_q\>\<\Phi^a_q|$ as where the algebra $\cdot$ denotes the interior product (Eq.~\eqref{annih}).
+One of important theoretical contributions of NLA to the entanglement of identical particles is to suggest a concrete computational method to obtain the reduced density matrix of identical particle states~\cite{franco2016quantum,franco2018indistinguishability,compagno2018dealing}.
+In NLA, the definition of a partial trace of a state is based on the interior (dot) product~\cite{compagno2018dealing} given in Definition~\ref{creationannihilation}.
+By supposing that a complete basis of $X_a$ is given by $\{|\Phi^a_q\>\}_q$ with $\<\Phi^a_p|\Phi^a_q\>=\d_{pq}$, the partial trace over a subsystem $X_a$ of a state $\r = \sum_{k}p_k|\P_k\>\<\P_k|$ ($\sum_k p_k=1$) is defined with the corresponding identity matrix $\bI_{X_a} = \sum_q|\Phi^a_q\>\<\Phi^a_q|$ as where the operation $\cdot$ denotes the interior product (Eq.~\eqref{annih}).

-On the other hand, for a definition of partial trace to be valid, it should satisfy the following conditions:

-C1) When a state of identical particles is local (all particles are in the same subsystem), the trace of the state becomes $1$.

-C2) When a state is nonlocal and separable, the obtained reduced density matrix becomes a pure state.

-And the problem of defining the partial trace as Eq.~\eqref{partialnsa} is that it meets the above conditions only when the particles are bosons under the restriction of NSSR.
-Appendix~\ref{partialtrace} explains this matter in detail.
+On the other hand, for a definition of partial trace to be valid, it should satisfy the following conditions: \begin{itemize} \item C1) When a state of identical particles is local (all particles are in the same subsystem), the partial trace of the state is just the trace and becomes $1$ (a number, not an identity matrix). \item C2) When a pure state is nonlocal and separable, the obtained reduced density matrix becomes a pure state. \end{itemize} And we can directly check that the definition of the partial trace~Eq.~\eqref{partialnsa} does not meet the above conditions in general.
+Actually, it is a valid definition only when the particles preserve the NSSR restriction.